Chapter 6.42

 C. Collection of recyclables from single-family residential units shall minimally occur once weekly.
 For commercial and industrial entities, collection of recyclables and organics shall be provided as needed to meet demand.
 However, due to the nature of decomposition of organic material the frequency of collection of organics shall be at a minimum on a weekly basis.

-6.42.270 Separation of recyclable and organic materials, storage, and containers.
+6.42.240 Separation of recyclables, organics, and manure, storage, and containers.

-A. The owner, operator, and/or occupant of any premises, business establishment, industry, or other property, vacant or occupied, shall be rebuttably presumed to be the generators of, and be responsible for the safe and sanitary storage of, all solid waste, designated recyclables, organic materials, and compost accumulated on the property.
-The designated recyclables, organics, and compost shall be stored separately from refuse.
-The property owner, operator, or occupant shall store such solid waste, designated recyclables, organics, and compost on the premises or property in such a manner so as not to constitute a fire, health, or safety hazard, and shall require it to be handled in such a manner so as not to promote the propagation, harborage, or attraction of vectors, or the creation of litter or other nuisances.
+A. The owner, operator, and/or occupant of any premises, business establishment, industry, or other property, vacant or occupied, shall be rebuttably presumed to be the generators of, and be responsible for the safe and sanitary storage of, all solid waste, designated recyclables, organic materials, and manure accumulated on the property.
+The designated recyclables, organics, and manure shall be stored separately from refuse.
+The property owner, operator, or occupant shall store such solid waste, designated recyclables, organics, and manure on the premises or property in such a manner so as not to constitute a fire, health, or safety hazard, and shall require it to be handled in such a manner so as not to promote the propagation, harborage, or attraction of vectors, or the creation of litter or other nuisances.

 C. All such containers to be used in the City’s recycling programs shall be approved by the City Manager, in conjunction with the contract or franchise agent(s).